Tag: design

 Archive of Australian Alternative Comics, Art, Comics, Film January 22, 2014

-This symposium continued the association between the University of Technology, Sydney and Supanova of staging comics related academic events.
+This symposium continued the productive association between the University of Technology, Sydney and Supanova of co-staging comics related research events.
 In this case topics were not confined to the study of comics in general nor Australian alternative comics in particular.
 Rather, the papers reflected a more wide-ranging list of subjects that included connections between comics and fashion, film, animation, literature, calligraphy and computer games.
-There was even a presentation on the design of comics for young readers with vision impairment.
-The range of topics reflected a broader range of the university’s teaching and research areas and also had resonance with Supanova’s own broadening interests that had spread from an initial focus on comics (it was originally known as ComicFest) to a wider pop culture spread.
+There was also a presentation on the design of comics for young readers with vision impairment.
+This range of topics reflected the a broad scope of the university’s teaching and research areas.
+This had resonance with Supanova’s own broadening interests that had spread from an initial focus on comics (it was originally known as ComicFest) to a wider pop culture spread.

 Page from the SUPANOVA program listing the event.